5 Things to Know About Buying an IRA Rental Property With Mortgage Financing

-Owning income-producing real estate in your IRA is a great way to diversify and build wealth.
+Owning income-producing real estate in your self-directed IRA is a great way to diversify and build wealth.

-Real estate is a solid asset with value cycles that are largely decoupled from the fluctuations of the stock market.
+Real estate is a solid asset with value cycles that are largely decoupled from the stock market and the daily news cycle.
 A well-selected rental can produce consistent cash flow as well as the potential for appreciation over time.

-When you add the ability to apply the principals of leverage to your IRA real estate investment, you magnify the potential for income creation inside your tax-sheltered retirement plan.
+When you add the power of leverage to your IRA property investment, the potential rewards are significant.

-By using mortgage financing to acquire an IRA-owned rental property, the IRA can extend its purchasing power, and create a higher cash-on-cash return for each dollar deployed.
+By using borrowed capital, the IRA can extend its purchasing power and create a higher cash-on-cash return for each dollar deployed.

-Buying a property with your self-directed IRA does involve some special consideration and planning.
+Buying a property with your self-directed IRA using a mortgage does involve some special consideration and planning.

 As part of our ongoing How-To Series, we wanted to touch on some of the key factors that go along with such a strategy.